 Green Marine, a voluntary environmental certification program for the North American marine industry, addresses key environmental issues in regard to air, land, and water pollution.
 They offer a plan for maritime companies to reduce their overall environmental footprint.

-Resource: Green Ship Design for Ship Building
+Bright Hub Engineering, Green Ship Design for Ship Building

 Cutting Sulfur Oxide Emissions to Improve Air Quality

 The International Maritime Organization is taking action to clean up shipping emissions by reducing the sulfur content in ships' fuel oil.
 In response, the shipping industry started considering several solutions, including low Sulfur fuel oil (LSFO), marine gas oil (MGO), liquid natural gas (LNG) and even burning the current fuel and having scrubbers on the exhaust stacks.

 The IMO required that all fuels used in ships contain no more than 0.50 percent sulfur.